 You’re also bound to hear from a less than ethical real estate agent that there is nothing wrong with dual agency.
-Unfortunately, the agents live by the mantra “if it’s good for me then it’s good for everyone else as well.”
+Unfortunately, the agents live by the mantra, “if it’s good for me, then it’s good for everyone else as well.”
 Not the kind of agent you want!

-Not all ‘coming soon’ listings are necessarily going to lead to dual agency.
+Not all coming soon listings are necessarily going to lead to dual agency.
 But they create the ideal circumstances for dual agency to occur.

-As the name “comparable” suggests, ‘coming soon’ listings are not comparable to other listings because of their minimal marketing.
+As the name “comparable” suggests, coming soon listings are not comparable to other listings because of their minimal marketing.
 It is possible they might not be considered an “arm’s length” sale if they were not available to the entire market.

-Pros of a “Coming Soon” Listing
+Pros of a “Coming Soon” Real Estate Listing

 The listing can only be shown to private groups that have been screened by the listing agent or Zillow users.

 Sometimes a home may not be in excellent showing condition, and they only want a select few looking at it.
 Celebrities sometimes prefer to keep their lives private and will market with less exposure.

-Some clients prefer to have as little foot traffic going through their home as possible.
+Some clients prefer to have as little foot traffic going through their homes as possible.
 By limiting the number of potential buyers who can see the property, you are pretty much guaranteeing that fewer buyers will walk through the door.